-Currently, if a user wants No Code tools to 'cooperate', for example, integrate a table built in Coda with conditional logic into a WordPress site, they will have to use an automation tool like Zapier or Integromat.
+Currently, if a user wants No Code platforms to 'cooperate', for example, integrate a table built in Coda with conditional logic into a WordPress site, they will have to use an automation tool like Make.

-Even though the fact that people without coding skills can do that, in general, is impressive by itself, we believe that connecting No Code tools will be even easier in the future: native integrations between No Code tools are already popping up.
+Even though the fact that people without coding skills can do that, in general, is impressive by itself, we believe that connecting each No Code development platform will be even easier in the future: native integrations between No Code tools are already popping up.

 For instance, you can connect Truconversion, the on-site funnel analytics, and tracking tool, to Salesforce, a CRM tool.
 Emails captured via Truconversion forms integrated into your website can be instantly synchronized with your Salesforce email lists.